-Whether it’s at the source of production, or at the end of the supply chain at the brew bar, coffee waste poses a significant problem, from water pollution caused by untreated coffee waste from the production process, to the release of millions of tons of methane emissions from coffee grounds sent to the landfill.
+Whether it’s at the source of production or the end of the supply chain at the brew bar, coffee waste poses a significant problem, from water pollution caused by untreated coffee waste from the production process to the release of millions of tons of methane emissions from coffee grounds sent to the landfill.
 For example, in wet processing of coffee beans, 1,000 kilograms of fresh berry results in about 400 kilograms of wet waste pulp.
 If that waste pulp isn’t properly disposed of, it easily ends up in the surrounding water sources and results in pollution.

 As global awareness of the significant cost of food waste grows, the coffee industry has also taken note.
 Innovative companies are working hard to tackle waste all across the supply chain, with many of those efforts focused on finding ways to use excess coffee fruit.